GunioRobot/athenry/docs/quickstart/index.markdown

 **verbose**
 : Does just what it implies, toggles verbosity.
-Even with this set to false you can tail the log file to see the progress.
+Even with this set to false you can tailf the log file to see Athenry's progress.

 **overlays**
 : This takes a hash of overlays you would like to use.
 You can optionally specify an additional overlay url to be pulled in.
-This data is then passed onto either layman or playman.
+This hash is then passed onto either layman or playman.

 **pkgmanager**
 : This can be set to either paludis or emerge.

 **sets**
 : An array listing set files to install.
 This is how packages to be installed into the chroot is handled.

 **timezone**
 : Timezone to be set for the chroot.

 Usage
 -----